 Portfolio turnover may vary from year to year, as well as within a year.
 High turnover rates are likely to result in comparatively greater brokerage expenses.
 The overall reasonableness of brokerage commissions is evaluated by the Adviser based upon its knowledge of available information as to the general level of commissions paid by other institutional investors for comparable services.

-The table below shows the portfolio turnover rates for the Fund for the fiscal year/period ended February 28 or 29:
+The table below shows the portfolio turnover rates for the Fund for the fiscal years ended February 28: